Seneca-ICTOER/OPS445/docs/A-Labs/lab9.md

 ## Objective

-  1. Confirm and review the Ansible package installed on matrix.senecacollege.ca
+  1. Confirm and review the Ansible package installed on matrix.senecapolytechnic.ca
   2. Explore and run Ansible's ad hoc commands
   3. Explore and study a few Ansible's modules
   4. Explore, create, and run a few Ansible playbooks